 This course offers an exploration of psychological aspects from the perspectives of other cultures than the predominantly Western ones that most research has been conducted with.
-This course will offer a view of both cultural and cross-cultural approaches to psychology, as well as Indigenous perspectives.
-All along students will wrestle with the dominant perspectives of psychology and how they can help shed light on universal human behaviors as well as highlight when the Western paradigm fails to be culturally competent.
-Offered annually.
-(3 sem. hrs.)
+This course will offer a view of both cultural and cross-cultural approaches to the view of psychology, as well as Indigenous perspectives.
+All along we will wrestle with the dominant perspectives of psychology and how they can help shed light on universal human behaviors as well as highlight when the western paradigm fails to be culturally competent.